AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 * `QSegmentedElement` - A single selection picklist (as a horizontal row of buttons)

-###### bind
+##### `bind`
+This property is required for all types except `QLabelElement` when it is optional.
+If provided it must be a specially formatted string.
+There is no default.
-A special string that encodes the type and attribute name of the data for this element.
+This string encodes the type and attribute name of the data for this element.
-It is required by all form elements except label.
-(Label only uses the `value:` type when displaying a unique feature id).
+`QLabelElement` only uses the `value:` type when displaying a unique feature id).
 The bind value must start with one of the following:

  * `boolValue:` - a boolean (true or false) value